-If you’ve tried these Bat Bites or any other recipe on Suburban Simplicity , then don’t forget to rate the recipe and let me know how it went in the comments below, I love hearing from you!
-You can also FOLLOW ME on FACEBOOK , TWITTER , INSTAGRAM and PINTEREST to see more delicious food, fun crafts + DIYs and what I’m up to on a daily basis!
+If you try these Bat Treats or any other recipe on Suburban Simplicity , then don’t forget to rate the recipe and let us know how it went in the comments below, we love hearing from you!
+Better yet, use the hashtag #suburbansimplicity if you make the recipe.

 Easy 4-Ingredient Bat Treats

 - 12 Miniature Peanut Butter Cups